Influences on Faculty Uptake from a Faculty Learning Community: Methodology

+Data analysis occurred in five separate stages: sorting and coding, theme development, synthesis, linking to outlook, and cross-case analysis.
+The first four stages occurred within a single case, and the last step occurred during the cross-case analysis between all three cases.
+The process of data analysis is summarized in Figure~\ref{fig:DA} and is described in detail below.

+Data analysis started by sorting and coding our data into each stage of PR\&A. Coding is a process that allows us to make sense of the data by “indexing or mapping data, to provide an overview of disparate data that allows the researcher to make sense of them in relationship to their research questions~\cite{elliott2018}.”
+In order to sort and code the data we looked at each Fellow separately.
 We pulled every response and comment that Fellows made within the data set to be further analyzed.
+Data was separated by individual response.
+For verbal data, individual responses were sorted by their responses to individual questions and/or individual comments made, and the written data were split by into their paragraphs.
+After the data was sorted by individual response, they were read and coded into a stage of PR\&A.

-Then each quote was read and categorized into the stage of PR\&A that they belong.
-Quotes that did not belong to a stage of PR\&A were not thrown out but were instead used to provide more details about the case (e.g. motivation to join the Fellowship).
-From there we looked for repeated patterns of ideas to construct themes within each case, and then for themes across all three cases.
+We sorted our data into a single stage of PR\&A by looking at the main idea that is being conveyed~\cite{creswell2020}.
+For example, if the main idea of the statement was to articulate the educational purpose of their class then it would be sorted into the comprehension stage.
+Data that did not belong to a stage of PR\&A were not thrown out but were instead used to provide more details about the case (e.g. motivation to join the Fellowship).
+Inter-rater reliability was conducted with our data coding.
+Initially researchers came to an agreement of 82\%, after discussions between researcher consensus between the researchers increased to 96\%.

-Themes across a singular case were constructed by focusing on each stage of PR\&A and the ways in which these stages relate to their 3D unit.
-During the analysis of each category we paid close attention to each Fellow’s ideas of 3DL, the structure and management of their class, features of their context that Fellows note as helping or hindering them, and how these influences connect to the design of the Fellowship.
-After each stage of PR\&A was considered individually, the entire set of stages were examined to find influences that effected multiple parts of a fellow’s PR\&A. Influences that were reoccurring across several stages of PR\&A were used to form our themes for each case.
+After the data was sorted and coded into each stage of PR\&A we looked for themes within each stage of PR\&A. Theme development occurs by looking through the coded data and extracting common ideas that brings the data together~\cite{nowell2017}.
+During the theme development of our research, we looked at each category and paid close attention to features of their context or the Fellowship that Fellows note as helping or hindering them.
+Factors or ideas that were mentioned multiple times or in detail were recorded and were used to compose our themes for that stage of PR\&A.

+Once each stage of PR\&A was considered individually, we examined the comprehension, transformation, evaluation, and instruction stages to find reoccurring ideas that affected multiple parts of a Fellow’s PR\&A. In doing this we were able to focus on influences that occurred in several stages of PR\&A, and therefore were influencing large parts of the Fellow’s process of material design.
+The reflection stage was examined in order to find each Fellow’s outlook on 3DL.
+Plans for continued use and feelings about 3DL are considered parts of outlook on 3DL.

+The next part of our analysis involved linking the themes to the Fellow’s outlook of 3DL and their material.
+Their outlook of 3DL includes their plans for continued use or outcome of the 3DL unit.
+This step was conducted in order to create a deeper understanding on how the themes affect our Fellow’s 3DL material design and continued use of 3DL.